LiveKiller/Chess/README.md

 # Future updates:
 - In future I'll try to implement the AI feature to play chess with the bot and/or another player
-- Change the UI from old classic `tkitner` to new modern `customtkitner` and further GUI Updates
+- Change the UI to new modern `customtkitner` and further GUI Updates
 - Will find and change the chess pieces' image to a new better looking one